Tarrant County Clerk

 Military Discharge (DD-214) Records: Recording and protected access to copies.

-Check current hours for the site you plan to visit and bring any completed application forms to save time.
+Check current hours for the site you plan to visit and bring any completed application forms if available.

 Start with the official Vital Records hub for service details and eligibility notes.

-The Real Estate division records official public records (OPR) related to real property in Tarrant County—deeds, deeds of trust, liens, releases, plats, powers of attorney, oil and gas documents, and related instruments.
-Recording promptly and accurately protects chain of title, while public access tools support due diligence and personal research.
+The Real Estate division records official public records related to real property in Tarrant County—deeds, deeds of trust, liens, releases, plats, powers of attorney, oil and gas documents, and related instruments.
+Recording accurately and on time helps preserve chain of title, while public access tools support due diligence and personal research.

-What can be recorded: Most property-related instruments; ensure your document meets statutory formatting, legibility, margin, and acknowledgment requirements.
+What can be recorded: Most property-related instruments, provided the document meets statutory formatting, legibility, margin, and acknowledgment requirements.

 Indexing and copies: Once recorded, documents are indexed for public search; certified and non-certified copies are available.

-Plats and surveys: Plats are recorded and available as copies; always match your requested volume/page or instrument number.
+Plats and surveys: Plats are recorded and available as copies; match your requested volume/page or instrument number as closely as possible.

-Fraud awareness: The Clerk provides alerts and guidance to help property owners monitor activity associated with their names or property (see the Real Estate division page for programs and notices).
+Fraud awareness: The Clerk provides alerts and guidance for property owners who want to monitor activity associated with their names or property.

 Researching property records online: